Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/writing-to-file.md

 Now our test.txt file looks correct:

  ![Second line of text, correct](../img/second-line-of-text-fixed.PNG)

+Now the each sentence are correctly written in separate lines.

-5. There is also another function called `.writelines()` that writes a list of texts into a file where each list item will be written into the output file.
+<a name="writelines"></a>5.
+There is also another function called `.writelines()` that writes a list of texts into a file where each list item will be written into the output file.
 Let's add another two lines at once into our test.txt -file using writelines -function:

   ```python